-The library is the latest addition to the campus buildings.
-The library was dedicated April, 1970.
-It is modern and well-equipped.
-It was designed to house 30,000 volumes.
-The library currently houses over 15,000 volumes and receives 125 periodicals regularly.
+The modern and well equipped library was dedicated April, 1970 and was designed to house 30,000 volumes.
+The library currently houses over 20,000 volumes and receives 125 periodicals regularly.
 The library was built with careful attention to standards for lighting, seating area and space for stacks and periodicals.
 Books are cataloged according to the Library of Congress system.